Welcome to Barn Owl Class!

 Working closely with parents is very important to us at Lydeard St Lawrence and in Barn Owl Class we have many events throughout the year, such as our termly tea parties.
 It is also a lovely opportunity for your child to share their achievements with you.

-If at anytime you have any concerns or just want to 'chat', please either catch Miss Gerrard or Miss Blake at the end of the school day or make an appointment to see her via the school secretary.
+If at anytime you have any concerns or just want to 'chat', please either catch Miss Gerrard or Miss Farndell at the end of the school day or make an appointment to see her via Mrs Ellis in the school office.

 Tapestry - Online Learning Journeys